sreejagangapuram/Sreeja-Gangapuram/_posts/2022-09-09-planforquiz.md

   - "Guess the Taylor Swift Album Cover Quiz!"
   - Add Picture of TS
   - "Choose a mode below.
 Click the easy mode if your knowledge is limited.
 Click on the pro mode if you dare."
-  - Easy Mode Button - Go to slide number 2
+  - Start!
+Button - Go to slide number 2
-  - Pro mode Button - Go to slide

 2. MC Question 1
   - Add Image